 They’re also discussing an income tax for investors in crypto assets of 0.03% – extremely low by any measure.

-However, cryptocurrency is not allowed as a form of currency in Indonesia.
+However, crypto in Indonesia isn’t allowed as a form of currency.
 The rupiah is the only legally recognized currency in the country.

-In other words, cryptocurrencies can only be purchased and sold for investment reasons according to current legislation.
+In other words, cryptocurrency in Indonesia can only be traded for investment reasons according to current legislation.

 Buying Real Estate in Indonesia